Chöre für Doris

 Chöre für Doris (Choruses for Doris), after poems by Paul Verlaine, is a three-movement a cappella choral composition by Karlheinz Stockhausen, written in 1950 and later given the number 1/11 in the composer's catalogue of works.
-The score is dedicated to the composer's first wife, Doris Stockhausen, née Andreae.
+The score is dedicated to the composer's future wife Doris.

 History

 During his third year of music-education studies at the Musikhochschule Köln, free stylistic exercises in composition were part of the program of training.
 Along with fugues, chorale preludes, sonatas, and song arrangements in various traditional styles, and a scherzo in the style of Paul Hindemith, Stockhausen wrote a number of choral pieces for the school choir in which he himself sang.
 Amongst them were these three Chöre nach Verlaine (Choruses after Verlaine), later retitled Chöre für Doris.
 The first and third choruses were completed on 3 and 1 August 1950, respectively.
 The exact date of composition of the second is unknown.
 Stockhausen, who had not considered himself a composer up to this point, decided shortly after finishing these choruses to attempt something more ambitious in his subsequent score, the Drei Lieder for alto voice and chamber orchestra.

 All of these student works and a number of later ones remained unpublished until 1971, when Stockhausen rediscovered his early work Formel for chamber orchestra, and noticed affinities with his then-just-completed Mantra for two pianos and electronics.
 When Maurice Fleuret asked for a new piece to be performed at the Journées de Musique Contemporaine, Stockhausen offered Formel, and filled out the programme with a selection of other early compositions, including the Drei Lieder and the Sonatine for violin and piano.
 On this same programme, on 22 October 1971 at the Théâtre de la Ville in Paris, Marcel Couraud's chamber choir sang the Chöre für Doris for the first time, together with the contemporaneous Chorale ("Wer uns trug mit Schmerzen").
 Chöre für Doris are the earliest of these works that Stockhausen allowed to be published.